 After your initial email you may decide to contact your mentor by telephone, either to arrange an appointment or to conduct an informational interview.
 In either scenario you need to be prepared.
 Introduce yourself and remind them of your initial contact.
 If you are calling to schedule an appointment, then explain that you are calling to arrange a convenient time when the mentor has 15-20 minutes to answer some career and industry related questions.
 Be prepared at this initial telephone call with specific questions; even if the mentor does not have time immediately, he/she will want to have an idea of the information you are seeking.
 It is very difficult to make a good impression if you are not prepared.

-If you have previously arranged a specific time to call a mentor, be sure to keep your "appointment."
+If you have previously arranged a specific time to call or meet a mentor, be sure to keep your "appointment."

 Introduce yourself again and remind the mentor of any specific career or industry interests you had stated in your previous email or telephone call.
 At this point, let the conversation take its course.
 Do not be pushy.
 You should expect this to be the first of several interactions.